fau-is/IntroCS/Section5/Tasks/LinkedList/README.md

 # Linked Lists

-In this program, implement a linked list.
-As you can see
+In this program, implement a linked list which reads some numbers from a text-file.
+Reading is already implemented as you can see.

+Functions that you should implement: